imtangim/Agrosour/README.md

 ### 7. Configure NPK Sensor

 - Ensure that your NPK sensor is properly connected and configured with the app.
 Refer to the documentation for sensor calibration.
+  Here’s a nicely formatted schema for the real-time database that you can add to your Markdown file:

 ### 8. AI-Based Leaf Disease Detection